-For example, if you are worried about a throat pain ‘My throat hurts’ rationalized by ‘Throat can hurt because I have consumed cold bard in the last few days’.
+For example, if you are worried about throat pain, ‘My throat hurts’ is rationalized by ‘Throat can hurt because I have consumed cold bard in the last few days’.

 The biggest and the most significant issue with Hypochondria is the anxiety it causes individuals to a point it cripples their daily lives in every way.
 When you feel extremely anxious or depressed, try a few relaxing exercises such as focused breathing, counting exercises or praying if necessary.

-Cognitive Behavioral Therapy (CBT) can be affective treatment when it comes to Hypochondria since this is a condition aligned with emotional distress and health anxiety.
-Thoroughly followed CBT ca help you identify your false believes and fears of being ill, make you more aware of how it affects you and everyone around you, will help you alter the way of responding to these stressful situations, improve your productivity and function at home and workplace, and treat you for other mental illnesses you may have developed such as depression.
+Cognitive Behavioral Therapy (CBT) can be an effective treatment for hypochondria since this is a condition aligned with emotional distress and health anxiety.
+Tracking CBT can help you identify your false beliefs and fears of getting sick.
+This follow-up process can help you become more aware of how it affects you and everyone around you.
+As a result, it can help you change the way you react to stressful situations, improve your productivity, and work at home and at work.
+The other purpose of this process is to treat you for other mental illnesses you may have developed, such as depression.

 The medication that will be prescribed to you to keep your anxiety and mental health in check should be followed up with inline to given instructions.

-First step is to take them to visit a doctor.
+The first step is to take them to visit a doctor.
 They may be able to check if he or she is legitimately ill.
-Their health concerns may be completely different to any legitimate illness they may have.
+Their health concerns may be completely different from any legitimate illness they may have.
 The doctor can consider several factors and will eventually decide whether the patient should be diagnosed with Illness Anxiety Disorder.

 Illness Anxiety Disorder is a mental health problem.
-It is, therefore evaluated, diagnosed, and medication prescribed by Psychiatrists.
-With the help of Psychiatrists, Psychologists, Mental Health Counselors, and talk therapy, an anxious person will be able to let their frustration out and improve the quality of their lives.
+It is, therefore, evaluated, diagnosed, and medication prescribed by Psychiatrists.
+With the help of Psychiatrists, Psychologists, Mental Health Counselors, and talk therapy, anxious people will be able to let their frustration out and improve the quality of their lives.
 The medical professionals will give the family guidance as to how best they can be of help to individuals suffering due to anxiety and depression.

 To find the best solution for the problem, it is always helpful to understand the problem fully.
-Reading, and educating yourself about the nature of your loved one’s mentality may help you adjust yourself.
+Reading and educating yourself about the nature of your loved one’s mentality may help you adjust yourself.
 You can become their peace in difficult times.
-It may help to know the severity of your loved one’s diagnosis in order to know the articles you should be referring to.
+It may help to know the severity of your loved one’s diagnosis to know the articles you should be referring to.

-With understanding the diagnosis further, you will be able to understand them when they get sudden anxiety attacks, depression, and extremely worried.
+By understanding the diagnosis further, you will understand them when they get sudden anxiety attacks, depression and are extremely worried.
 You will be educated on how to react, physically and emotionally.
-You will be able to educate them on their impulses and thoughts and raise awareness within them about their condition.
+You will educate them on their impulses and thoughts and raise awareness within them about their condition.
 It may help them gain an understanding of what is happening to them.
 Your behavior during this situation will help them know that they are not alone.

 Conversation can also be tricky.
 You can empathize with them about their anxiety situation, but you have to be careful not to get hooked up on their health, repetitive checking, overly repetitive reassurances.
-It is important to make them understand the real issue is on the anxiety and not the health.
+It is important to make them understand the real issue is anxiety and not health.

 Share observations.
-Let them know if you think they are getting better and let them know if you think it is getting worse.
+Let them know if you think they are getting better, and let them know if you think it is getting worse.
 Be kind and careful with your projection.
-Credit them for working hard on their progress and let them know how the difference on their anxiety impacts everyone else around them.
+Credit them for working hard on their progress and letting them know how the difference in their anxiety impacts everyone else around them.

 Question and challenge their negativity.
-Remind them what the real problem is and that is not their health.
+Remind them what the real problem is, and that is not their health.
 Help them recognize stress symptoms.
-Help them turn the negative what ifs into positive thoughts.
+Help them turn negative thoughts into positive thoughts.
 Prayers can help if the individual is religious.
 Practice anxiety handling with different activities.
-Acknowledge their growth, no matter how small it is and reward that behavior.
-Help them channel the rage and anxiety into exercises, and other productive tasks.
-For example, a playlist to sooth them during a hard time may help.
-Breathing techniques, counting techniques and other calming methods should be promoted.
+Acknowledge their growth, no matter how small it is, and reward that behaviour.
+Help them channel the rage and anxiety into exercises and other productive tasks.
+For example, a playlist to soothe them during a hard time may help.
+Breathing techniques, counting techniques, and other calming methods should be promoted.
 Help them pick up a habit such as gardening or time spent in spiritual environments.